 (Type \*) value can be used to navigate class hierarchies, adjusting pointers where necessary.
 Similar to the C++ compiler, a static_cast is performed where possible, otherwise a reinterpret_cast is performed.

 (Derived \*) base and

-(Base \*) derived perform correctly even in the presence of multiple inheritance.
+(Base \*) derived perform correctly even in the presence of multiple inheritance or virtual inheritance.